algosup/2022-2023-project-3-harfang3d-binding-Project-3-group/Documents/Technical-Specifications/technical-Specification.md

 ## a.
 Function to convert python types into C++ types

-We take at the base the function in python to convert the python into C++
+We take at the base the function in python to convert it into C++.

   ```python
   def bind_std(gen):